DUNE-DAQ/minidaqapp/docs/ConfigurationsForCasualUsers.md

 1) In order to get the full set of configuration options and their `help` , run :
 `python -m minidaqapp.nanorc.mdapp_multiru_gen -h`

-2) The data `Input` and `Output` system configuration options are as follow.
-Input data file `-d ./frames.bin` for input file `./frames.bin` containing data frames that are replayed by fake cards in the current system, as above, the input data file can be downloaded with "`curl -o frames.bin -O https://cernbox.cern.ch/index.php/s/VAqNtn7bwuQtff3/download`".
-The output data path option `-o` , can be used for example to specify the current directory, as in  `-o .` .
-These options allow the user to change the input data file and the output data directory path as the user see fit.
+2) The data `Input` and `Output` system configuration options allow the user to change the input data file location and the output data directory path as needed.
+To specify an input `frames.bin` file from the current directory, a user would use `-d ./frames.bin`.
+This file contains data frames that are replayed by fake cards in the current system, and as mentioned above, this file can be downloaded with "`curl -o frames.bin -O https://cernbox.cern.ch/index.php/s/VAqNtn7bwuQtff3/download`".
+The output data path option `-o` can be used to specify the directory where output data files are written.
+To write the output data files to the current directory, one would use `-o .`
-The `Input` and `Output` data system options can be use in the follwing way
+The `Input` and `Output` data system options can be use in the following way

 `python -m minidaqapp.nanorc.mdapp_multiru_gen -d ./frames.bin -o .  mdapp_fake`